-Capital Improveme ent Program Date submitted 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP FY26 DPW 9 Project Title: Multi-use Off-ro Justification Code: Category: Rolling Stock Department / Committee DPW Contact: Tina Rivard A-Essential Project Type is: New [] Resubmission [] Rehabilitation [] Recurring [X] X B-Asset Maintenance Year of Initial Request: C-Enhancement real of lilitial kequest.
-Legal compliance [] l Supports Co. mmunity Plan [] Description & Justificatio n / Need: Safety compliance olling Stock[X] This request is to replace a attachments, is critical for i aerator, slice seeder and ro castings and corrosive matwork to keep it operational Provide project compliant regulations Anticipated Staffing Chan n existing 2010 mu its ability to mainta stary mower.
-The r erials which cause to These multi-purpor ince factors and re eges: changes that woo ti-purpose tractor and associating the Town fields.
-It also suppl nulti-purpose tractor is exposed disintegration of the Public Worse machines are expected to late the public worse machines are expected to late the project. ed attachments with a new sin ements the roadside mowing I to many different environmen ks equipment.
-As the equipment sist approximately 10 years.
-Irivers, support illar model.
-This with the boom fl. its including dan nt ages, it requir ting detail, and expected useful life.
-None Benefits of Project and In nnact if Not Com oleted: Highlight project benefit Systematic replacement he used all season.
+Capital Improveme ent Program Date submitted 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP FY26 DPW 9 Project Title: Multi-use Off-ro Justification Code: Category: Rolling Stock Department / Committee DPW Contact: Tina Rivard A-Essential Project Type is: New [ ] Resubmission [ ] Rehabilitation [ ] Recurring [ X ] X B-Asset Maintenance Year of Initial Request: C-Enhancement real of lilitial kequest.
+Legal compliance [] l Supports Co. mmunity Plan [ ] Description & Justificatio n / Need: Safety compliance olling Stock[X] This request is to replace a attachments, is critical for i aerator, slice seeder and ro castings and corrosive matwork to keep it operational Provide project compliant regulations Anticipated Staffing Chan Highlight project staffing Provide project description, including an overview of its timeline, location(s), stakeholders, cost drivers, supporting detail, and expected useful life.
+This request is to replace an existing 2010 multi-purpose tractor and associated attachments with a new similar model.
+This equipment, with its various attachments, is critical for its ability to maintain the Town fields.
+It also supplements the roadside mowing with the boom flail mower and is outfitted with an aerator, slice seeder and rotary mower.
+The multi-purpose tractor is exposed to many different environments including damaging branches, stone walls, hidden castings and corrosive materials which cause disintegration of the Public Works equipment.
+As the equipment ages, it requires additional mechanical and body work to keep it operational.
+These multi-purpose machines are expected to last approximately 10 years.
+Provide project compliance factors and references requiring the project or components thereof: ADA compliance, MGL requirement, health None Benefits of Project and In nnact if Not Com oleted: Highlight project benefit Systematic replacement he used all season.
 This unit o attachment is used to mair Also describe any short- The replacement cycle of ti replacement of vehicles an telps eliminate job delears walkways du talears walkways du tatain vegetation alo and long-term c these types of DPW d equipment.
 With iencies created, service enha own-time, ensures reliability an d provides safe, functional equitalso utilizes the mowing atta own. the project.
 Impact of dela oximately 10 years.
 The Depar ipment for the echments to clear red implement tment of Public v works depends on the regular Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifec ycle / Service L ife: An alternative is using the doesn't fail during critical c will jeopardize the ability o effectively while also jeopa pperation, however of the DPW team to , this is not a prudent plan and do their jobs safely and Also, re-utilization plan another Dept, sell) Unit PR6 (2010 John Deere ets, if available: (trade-in, passed on to Discuss Operating Budge et Impact: - · · - e project but ongoing cost for I, maintenance contracts etc).